An Indigenous Matriarch Story

 This high energy Indigenous matriarchal story will remind you to always dance like the ancestors are watching

 In 2018, Kamloopa had a 3 city world premiere and was nominated for 8 Jessie Richardson awards and 4 SATAwards.
-The production won the 2019 Jessie Richardson award for Significant Artistic Achievement for Decolonizing Theatre Practices and Spaces and was the first Indigenous play in the awards history to win Best Production.
-Kamloopa was the 2019 recipient of the Sydney J Risk prize for most outstanding emerging playwright and won the SATAward for outstanding Projection Design.
+The production won the 2019 Jessie Richardson award for Significant Artistic Achievement for Decolonizing Theatre Practices and Spaces and was the first Indigenous play in the Jessie Richardson's history, to win Best Production.
+Kamloopa also won the SATA award for outstanding Projection Design.
+Senklip Harvey was the 2019 recipient of the Sydney J Risk prize for most outstanding emerging playwright.

 The Kamloopa Fire Zine: a companion to igniting conversation about the ceremony.